munificent/game-programming-patterns/book/command.markdown

 </aside>

 Without the Command pattern, implementing undo is surprisingly hard.
 With it, it's a piece of cake.
-Let's say we're making a single player turn-based game and we want to let users undo moves so they can focus more on strategy and less on guesswork.
+Let's say we're making a single-player, turn-based game and we want to let users undo moves so they can focus more on strategy and less on guesswork.